hypo69/hypo/docs/gemini/consultant/ru/product/header.md

 """
 .. module:: src.product
    :platform: Windows, Unix
-    :synopsis: Module to define the project root path.
-                 All imports are based on this path.
+   :synopsis: This module defines the root path to the project.
+All imports are built relative to this path.
+   :TODO: In the future, move this to a system variable.
 """

 MODE = 'development'

 """
-    :platform: Windows, Unix
-    :synopsis:
+.. data:: MODE

+   :type: str
+   :synopsis:  Project mode (e.g., 'development', 'production').
 """

-"""
-    :platform: Windows, Unix
-    :synopsis: Module defining the root path to the project.
-                All imports are built relative to this path.
-    :TODO: Move to system environment variable in the future.
-"""

-import sys
-import json
 from pathlib import Path
-from packaging.version import Version from src.utils.jjson import j_loads
+from src.utils.jjson import j_loads
 from src import gs
 from src.logger import logger
+import sys

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the project root directory starting from the current file's directory.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: A tuple of filenames/directories to identify the project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :return: The path to the project root directory.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
+    # Find the root directory of the project.
     current_path = Path(__file__).resolve().parent
     root_path = current_path
     for parent in [current_path] + list(current_path.parents):